Soleima

-Sarah Mariegaard (born December 1988 in Aarhus, Denmark), known professionally as Soleima, is a Danish singer-songwriter.
+Sarah Mariegaard (born December 1988) known professionally as Soleima, is a Danish singer-songwriter.

 History

 In 2014, Mariegaard established herself as a solo artist under the name Soleima, before her solo career she was a member of the Danish hip hop collective Flødeklinikken.
-Her first single "My Boi" was released June 14, 2015.
+Her first single "My Boi" was released 14 June 2015.
 In 2017 her first EP NO. 14 was released following the release of three singles from the album :"Once Was", "Wasted", and "Breathe" (feat.
 Kranium & Hoodboi).
-The track "Cracks" from the EP NO. 14 was recognized as P3s Uundgåelige ("P3 Unavoidable"), in the week beginning on January 16, 2017, making it one of the most played songs on the Danish national radio channel P3 that week.
-Her single "Low Life" from the EP Bulldog was recognized as P3s Uundgåelige ("P3 Unavoidable"), in the week beginning on January 15, 2018.
+The track "Cracks" from the EP NO. 14 was recognized as P3s Uundgåelige ("P3 Unavoidable"), in the week beginning on 16 January 2017, making it one of the most played songs on the Danish national radio channel P3 that week.
+Her single "Low Life" from the EP Bulldog was recognized as P3s Uundgåelige ("P3 Unavoidable"), in the week beginning on 15 January 2018.
 In 2020, her first studio album Powerslide was released and she had her first US tour.